 For more information and details of the full job description, please click on the link below.

 REMUNERATION AND WORKING HOURS

-If you have not heard from us by the date of the first interview, please assume that your application has been unsuccessful on this occasion.
+If you have not heard from us within four weeks of the closing date, please assume that your application has been unsuccessful on this occasion.